First Love (2010 Thai film)

-First Love, also known as Crazy Little Thing Called Love, (สิ่งเล็กเล็ก ที่เรียกว่า...รัก, Sing lek lek thi riak wa... rak, lit.
+First Love, also known as A Crazy Little Thing Called Love, (สิ่งเล็กเล็ก ที่เรียกว่า...รัก, Sing lek lek thi riak wa... rak, lit.
 "A Little Thing Called Love") is a 2010 Thai romantic comedy film and a 2011 Asian sleeper hit starring Mario Maurer and Pimchanok Luevisadpaibul.
-It tells the story of a seventh-grade 14-year-old girl Nam, who falls in love with her senior of tenth-grade Chon and tries desperately to win his attention.
+It tells the romance between seventh grade middle school and Grade 10 students.

 Plot

-Nam is a bespectacled, swarthy 14-year-old seventh-grader who is considered unattractive.
-She harbors a crush on Chon, a good-looking and popular tenth-grade freshman from her school who she feels is way out of her league.
+Nam is a 14-year-old middle school student who is deemed ugly.
+She harbors a crush on Chon, a good-looking and popular Grade 10 freshman from her school who she feels is way out of her league.
 She hangs out with her three best friends known as the Cheer Gang and helps her mother out in their family-owned bed and breakfast.
-An average student, she begins to take her studies seriously in hopes of seeing her father in the United States who works there as a chef's assistant.
+An average student, she begins to take her studies seriously to see her father in the United States who works there as a sous-chef.
 She and her sister are promised a plane ticket if they ever rank first in school.

 While lining up for refreshments, Nam and her friends are disturbed by two boys who rudely cut in front of them.
 Chon, who saw the girls being harassed, swept into the rescue and bought the beverages for Nam and her friends.
 On her way home, Nam learns that Chon got into a fight with the two boys and quickly rushes to the scene, only to find the situation has been dissipated.
 She finds a bloodied button on the floor (which she assumes is Chon's) and keeps it as a memento, calling it Mr. Button.
 The next day, Chon receives corporal punishment from the school superintendent for the incident.
 Feeling guilty, Nam approaches Chon to give him some plasters while Chon assures her that none of it was her fault.
 He thanks her and calls her by her name.
 Nam rejoices at the thought of her crush knowing her name.

-At the urge of her three best friends, Nam follows the advice of the guidebook called Nine Recipes of Love, which can supposedly win the affection of the man of your dreams if followed closely.
-Some of the methods described in the book sound outlandish to Nam at first but she willingly tries them all eventually.
-These include spelling Chon's name on the stars, controlling his mind, and leaving chocolates on his motorbike - all in a seemingly futile attempt to get noticed by him.
-Over the course of the summer, she tries to improve her looks by wearing braces, switching from glasses to contacts, and doing all sorts of skin regiments.
+Requested by her three classmates, Nam follows the advice of the guidebook called Nine Recipes of Love, which can supposedly win the affection of the man of your dreams if followed closely.
+Some of the methods described in the book sound weird to Nam initially, but she is willing to try all of them eventually.
+These include spelling Chon's name on the stars, controlling his mind, and leaving chocolates on his motorbike - all in a likely futile attempt to get noticed by him.
+Over the course of summer, she tries to improve her looks by wearing braces, switching from glasses to contacts, and doing all sorts of skin regiments.